Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/README.md

 ```
 With this solution, `mvn package` will produce an executable jar file.
 Note that this last solution may produce side effects: files that share the same name can be overridden.
-However all Plume modules will work as expected with this solution.
+However, all Plume modules will work as expected with this solution.